As Los Angeles area burns, how can we prevent wildfire disasters?

 • Nature conservation seen key to preventing blazes

-The Maui wildfire ravaged the resort town of Lahaina in August, charring a 5 square-mile (13 square-km) area in hours and burning so ferociously that even metal structures melted.
+The Hawaii wildfire ravaged the resort town of Lahaina in August 2023, charring a 5 square-mile (13 square-km) area in hours and burning so ferociously that even metal structures melted

-The Hawaii disaster came soon after wildfires drove tourists to flee their hotels in Greece and major cities were blanketed in smoke from blazes in Canada, where fires have engulfed parts of nearly all 13 provinces and territories this year.
+In 2023, the Hawaii disaster came soon after wildfires drove tourists to flee their hotels in Greece and major cities were blanketed in smoke from blazes in Canada.

 Wildfires are increasing in frequency and severity across the world, found a May 2023 report by the Organisation for Economic Co-operation and Development (OECD), a group of 38 countries.